 Confidence: Using social media daily can affect your confidence and you might not even notice it.
 We all have our own personal insecurities and comparing yourself to others on social media really isn’t very good for your confidence or mental health.
 Looking at others ‘perfect Instagram photos’ which may have been photoshopped or filtered in some way and then comparing these to yourself or own life can really knock your confidence.

 Mental Health: Social media is addictive and it doesn’t just affect things like your self-esteem.
 You might get a feeling of ‘missing out’ as you see your friends posting their latest holiday photos or a recent event they’ve been to.
 These feelings can lead to things such as depression as you can feel isolated.
 Other things like not getting as many likes or followers can also make some people feel unpopular or not as liked as others.

 Cyberbullying: Cyberbullying takes place on digital devices which can include your computer and your mobile phone.
 Social media is a prime place for cyberbullying to take place as people can use computers as disguises, whether they are making direct or indirect remarks or comments to a person through social media, websites, blogs or even just comments.
 Cyberbullying can affect anyone, especially those who are vulnerable which includes young people.

 - 7 in 10 young people have experienced cyberbullying

 - 1 in 5 young people wake in the night to check their messages on social media

-- 56% of young people say they are likely to quite social media due to concerns about its mental health and wellbeing impact
+- 56% of young people say they are likely to quit social media due to concerns about their mental health and wellbeing impact